crocs-muni/ECTester/analysis/countermeasures/README.md

     scalar randomization countermeasures under our tests (Test 3n, Test composite, Test k=10, Test n + e).
     This notebook also implements mask recovery for the two countermeasures where we are able to do so:
     GSR and multiplicative.
+    - `combinations.ipynb`: A Jupyter notebook that contains simulations of the behavior of combinations of scalar randomization countermeasures.
     - `measure.ipynb`: A Jupyter notebook that runs our tests on a given JavaCard by interacting with the ECTester applet installed on it.
     - `results.ipynb`: A Jupyter notebook that evaluates the results of tests run (by the `measure` notebook)